nvoulgaris/blog/content/post/tcr.md

 ## Reverting tests

 Writing a test only to have it reverted because it failed can be discouraging.
 Especially for people with a strong TDD background, who have worked hard to install the habit of writing a failing unit test first.
 This can be particularly disturbing for them.
 Maybe this is the reason why a variation suggests that the tests should not get reverted as part of the TCR process.
-In other words, failing tests should revert the production code, but not the tests.
+In other words, when a test fails, the production code should get reverted, but not the tests.

 I strongly believe that different approaches may work better for different people.
 TCR is a tool.
 It's merely means to an end and not an end in itself.
 So, I have deliberately chosen to include this topic in the open questions.
 I believe that either approach will work.
 So, some people will choose to revert the tests along with the production code and some people will not do so.

 ## What happens with pushing

-We have already discussed the issue with the numerous, tiny commits, but when does the code gets pushed during this workflow?
+We have already discussed the issue with the numerous, tiny commits, but when does the code get pushed during this workflow?
 Again, this is a matter of choice.
 Manually pushing after a bunch of small commits will work fine.
 Exactly like automatically pushing along with every tiny commit.
-The former diminishes the sense of *"continuous delivery"* that comes with TCR while the latter most likely requires an interactive rebase and force push.
+The former diminishes the sense of *"continuous delivery"* that comes with TCR while the latter most likely requires a rebase and force push.
 The issue with the commit messages has to be resolved in either case.
 So, again, I would suggest customizing it to your preference.

 # Setting up the environment for TCR